R3V1Z3/elevated-ui/README.md

-# elevated-ui
+# Elevated UI

-Non-flat UI for Atom that mimics various hardware consoles
+The non-flat UI for Atom.